abishekrsrikaanth/Laravel4_StripeHelper/README.md

 ### THIS PACKAGE IS UNDER DEVELOPMENT.
 NOT READY YET FOR USAGE.

-Include the Stripe.com PHP Library, and StripeHelper class inside one package.
-This package makes it easy to create new customers, charge cards, log payment errors, etc.
+Requires the Stripe.com PHP Library and a helper class for Stripe properties and methods.
+More to come.

 ### Installation